-For a land-use planner community engagement is generally undertaken in a traditional form (an ad in the local newspaper, notification on Council’s website and or a public hearing) because it is a necessary, legislated part of the process.
+For land-use planning organisations, community engagement is generally undertaken in a traditional form (an ad in the local newspaper, notification on Council’s website and or a public hearing) because it is a necessary, legislated part of the process.

-In the past it has seldom been seen as a crucial part of the process that leads to better decisions and better outcomes for all stakeholders.
+In the past, land-use planning has been seen as a crucial part of the process that leads to better decisions and better outcomes for all stakeholders.
 However, effective community engagement should be both expected by the community and built-in to the project plan at the start of any project.